longaccess/windows-app/CONTRIBUTING.md

 --------------------

 LONG ACCESS Private Company is the copyright holder for Longaccess.
-For more information about the company see:l
+For more information about the company see:

 http://www.longaccess.com